Chloë Sevigny: 2007–2011: Fashion endeavors; Big Love

 In 2006, Sevigny began a five-season run in the HBO television series Big Love, about a family of fundamentalist Mormon polygamists.
 She played Nicolette Grant, the conniving, shopaholic daughter of a cult leader and second wife to a polygamist husband, played by Bill Paxton.
 Sevigny also appeared in her first big-budget production, playing Robert Graysmith's wife Melanie in David Fincher's Zodiac (2007), based on the Zodiac Killer criminal case.

-In October 2007, the French fashion house Chloé announced that Sevigny would be one of the spokesmodels for its new fragrance.
-Sevigny also released a clothing collection for Opening Ceremony in the fall of 2009.
-It included men's, women's, and unisex pieces, and received mixed reactions from critics.
 Sevigny returned to films in 2009, starring in the independent psychological thriller The Killing Room, and Werner Herzog's My Son, My Son, What Have Ye Done, a crime horror film based on murderer Mark Yavorsky, produced by David Lynch.

 In January 2010, Sevigny won a Golden Globe award for Best Supporting Actress – Series, Miniseries or Television Film for her performance in the third season of Big Love.
 During a press conference following the award win, Sevigny addressed the repressed women living in the fundamentalist Mormon compounds: "These women are kept extremely repressed.
 They should be helped.
 They don't even know who the president of the United States is."